 Associate Fellow at the Attic Institute of Arts and Letters

 Natalie Serber is the author of a memoir, Community Chest, and the story collection, Shout Her Lovely Name, a New York Times Notable Book of 2012, a summer reading selection from O, the Oprah Magazine, and an Oregonian Top 10 Book of the Pacific Northwest.
-Her fiction has appeared in The Bellingham Review, Gulf Coast, Inkwell, and Hunger Mountain.
+Her fiction has appeared in The Bellingham Review, Gulf Coast, Inkwell, and Hunger Mountain and is forth coming in Zyzzyva.
 Essays and reviews have appeared in The New York Times, O, The Oprah Magazine, The Huffington Post, The San Francisco Chronicle, The Oregonian, The Rumpus, Salon, and Fourth Genre.
 Natalie has received the John Steinbeck Award, Tobias Wolff Award, and H.E.
 Francis Award, and has been short listed in Best American Short Stories.
-She teaches fiction and the personal essay at Marylhurst University, the Attic Institute and at various conferences including Squaw Valley Community of Writers.
+She teaches fiction and the personal essay in and around Portland, and at various conferences including Squaw Valley Community of Writers.
 Natalie received her MFA from Warren Wilson College.